NayamAmarshe/battery-charge-reminder/README.md

 - **Seamless Integration:** Battery Charge Reminder seamlessly integrates into your macOS environment, providing uninterrupted support.

 Don't let battery concerns disrupt your productivity :)

+## Privacy
+This app does not collect any data, nor does it use the internet.
+Everything stays on your device.